-Students seeking a payment plan or who desire financial counseling should inquire with studentbilling@bethanygu.edu.
+Students seeking a payment plan or who desire financial counseling should inquire with jason.hache@bethanygu.edu.

-Students raising support for Global Internship are given instructions from the Partnership Development Office of Bethany International to correct processes for managing donor funds once they are approved for their specific trip.
+Students raising support for Global Internship are given instructions from the Global Internship Department of Bethany International to correct processes for managing donor funds once they are approved for their specific trip.